 Pubic bone pain most often is caused by some kind of physical trauma, sometimes ubiquitous among cyclists and other athletes.
 Causes of pelvic pain after menopause usually include fibroids — benign pelvic tumors.
 Pelvic pain after menopause also could be due to IBS, colitis, or diverticular disease.

 Chronic pelvic pain syndrome in women occurs somewhere just below your navel between the hips.
 It’s pain that has lasted for at least six months.
 The condition can be due to another illness or be pain that stands alone.
-When treating related conditions doesn’t give you relief, your Rego Park, Queens gynecologist may seek ways, through pain medications, to help reduce your discomfort.
+When treating related conditions doesn’t give you relief, your Forest Hills/Rego Park, Queens gynecologist may seek ways, through pain medications, to help reduce your discomfort.

 When Is Pelvic Pain Serious?

 Your gynecologist is the only person who can answer this question for you.
-You may be under the impression, for example, that pelvic pain during pregnancy is normal, when in fact the reason for your symptoms could be an ectopic pregnancy is a very serious condition that can even be life-threatening.
+You may be under the impression, for example, that pelvic pain during pregnancy is normal, when in fact the reason for your symptoms could be an ectopic pregnancy which is a very serious condition that can be life-threatening.

 Pelvic cramps during menstruation are normal to some degree, but severe cramps can signal a more serious condition, like uterine fibroids or adenomyosis.
-Pelvic pain without menstruation or bleeding can have so many different causes that you must seek expert advice to ensure you’re not overlooking any serious risk factors.
+Pelvic pain without menstruation or bleeding can have so many different causes that you must seek expert advice to ensure that you are not overlooking any serious conditions.

 Getting to the Bottom of Pelvic Pain

-Your Queens, New York City gynecologist conducts a physical exam to try to pinpoint the source of your unusual pelvic pain.
+Your Queens, New York City gynecologist will conduct a physical exam to try to pinpoint the source of your unusual pelvic pain.
 This allows him to determine which of your body’s systems most likely is involved.
-Blood tests, a urinalysis, Pap smear and pregnancy test are routine.
+Blood tests, a urinalysis, pap smear and pregnancy test are routine.

-When other tests still are needed to find a sure diagnosis, you may undergo a:
+When other tests still are needed to find a precise diagnosis, you may undergo a:

 - Laparoscopy, a minor surgery, during which your doctor makes a tiny incision and inserts a light and lens to inspect your abdominal area for unusual growths